Thank you for reading our post, please rate this article at the end.

 Watch your Kids

 It amazes me how some parents can neglect their kids and let them run free across the campground.
 It’s so unreal.
-It’s rude towards other guests and portrays neglectful and carefree behavior towards the kids.
+It’s rude to other guests and portrays neglectful, carefree behavior towards the kids.

 I don’t have an issue with adults roaming around because they seem to know better, but I have had a few times young kids running around and kept going through my site.